Ellen still wants Kevin Hart to host the Oscars

-(CNN) -- Talk show host Ellen DeGeneres is campaigning hard for Kevin Hart to take back his spot hosting this year's Oscars.
+(CNN) -- Talk show host Ellen DeGeneres is campaigning hard for Kevin Hart to take back his spot hosting this year's Oscars, going so far as to call someone at the Academy to lobby for him.

-Hart said his hesitation to host, which he said was a dream for him, comes from fear of the people who went through his nearly 40,000 tweets to find incriminating ones.
+The comic said he chose to "walk away" rather than be a distraction to the event.

-"That's a malicious attack on my character," Hart said.
-"That's an attack to end me."
+He also labeled the process of looking through his roughly 40,000 old tweets an attempt to "damage" him -- "a malicious attack on my character.
+That's an attack to end me."

-But DeGeneres pushed the opportunity to host as a chance to model growth and stand up to against "trolls."
+DeGeneres didn't dispute those assertions but said she viewed the opportunity to host as a chance to model growth and stand up to against "trolls."

 (0) comments